KYC process steps: what you can automate and where you still need humans

 This is a perfect opportunity to save costs and improve decision-making.
-A SaaS tool with built-in data visualisation tools can produce a KYC process flow chart detailing each concern that needs human attention ― enabling better decisions, faster.
+A SaaS tool with built-in data visualization tools can produce a KYC process flow chart detailing each concern that needs human attention ― enabling better decisions, faster.

 With the necessary data gathered, analysts can now make informed decisions about the true level of risk posed by the entity being onboarded.
 The final rating determines the level of ongoing monitoring needed to ensure any potential changes in risk are being accounted for.
-Within an automated platform, you can align your organisation’s processes to match ratings of high, medium, or low.
+Within an automated platform, you can align your organization’s processes to match ratings of high, medium, or low.
 Risk ratings can be applied to individual risks presented by the entity’s ownership and control, industry, project, region, screening results, and identity verification.

 AML and counter-terrorism financing (CTF) regulatory standards require thorough documentation to prove the necessary steps were taken to identify a customer and apply a risk-based approach.
 Where can you house all of these steps in one place that’s accessible and guarantees accurate information is logged?
 Building an audit trail can be tedious and time-consuming when done manually.
 Automation can provide a history of actions taken on a customer profile down to the date, allowing you to prove compliance when the time comes.

 While most of your KYC processes can be handled with smart technology and automation, you still need humans to steer the top-level functions, and handle more complex or borderline decisions.
 Automation offers you the ability to significantly improve straight-through processing based on your internal policies and processes, but there will always be exceptions that require review by a person.

 Eventually, we expect AI to help with those decisions too.
 In the meantime, you can reduce more than 90% of the manual work while simultaneously improving consistency and control over your KYC processes.
 Interested in learning more about how automation can work for your KYC process?
 Watch the video to learn more about how Encompass can benefit your business.